Royal Canadian Numismatic Association medals and awards: 1972 CNA Annual Convention

-The nineteenth annual convention was held in Toronto and was in conjunction with the Canadian Paper Money Society.
+The nineteenth annual convention was held in Toronto, Ontario and was in conjunction with the Canadian Paper Money Society.
 The event was from August 2 to August 5.
 The year's Best of Show Exhibit winner was C.F.
 Rowe.

 The obverse of the Convention Medal shows the device of the C.N.A. and the C.P.M.S.
 The reverse illustrates the coat of arms of the City of Toronto registered with the College of Arms, London, England.
 The obverse of the medal was designed by R.W.
 Irwin and the reverse by W. English.
 The medals were struck by the Lombardo Mint.